Ernő László

-Ernő László (11 July 1897 – 1973) was a Hungarian-born American dermatologist and cosmetics businessman who founded The Ernő László Institute.
+Ernő László (11 July 1897 – March 1973) was a Hungarian-born American dermatologist and cosmetics businessman who founded The Ernő László Institute.

 Early life

 László was born in the Kingdom of Hungary and raised in Budapest.
-He studied skin pathology and skin disease at the Royal Hungarian Elisabeth University of Medical Sciences in Budapest, and completed his clinical studies in Berlin, Germany, under Max Joseph.
+He studied skin pathology and skin disease at the Royal Hungarian University of Medical Sciences in Budapest, and completed his clinical studies in Berlin, Germany, under Max Joseph.

 In 1927, László opened his first institute in Budapest with his brother, William Laszlo, the dr. Med.
 László Institute for Scientific Cosmetology.
 He achieved fame when he created a special foundation cream for Princess Stéphanie of Belgium who lost her self-confidence due to an acute case of acne.
 His reputation was further solidified after he treated actress Frida Gombaszoegi's facial scars after being shot in the face by a man she rejected.
 Soon, women from all ranks of society wanted to see László for skin and make-up advice.